prajzwal08/demo-repo/README.md

 - **Audit Trail**: Logging ensures an audit trail of script execution, aiding in compliance, debugging, and performance analysis.
 - **Communication**: Email notifications serve as a communication channel for conveying important updates and alerts to relevant parties.

+## Coming up soon...

+### Adding Entire Code When Job is Completed:
+After completing the task, remember to include the entire code for reference.

+### Email Sending Issue:
+Sometimes, the script may not send emails.
+Investigate and fix any issues related to email sending.

+### Timing for Complex Tasks:
+For more complex tasks, accurately measure the time needed to read, process, and write the output file to optimize performance.

 # to run .sh file,
 To run a `.sh` file in Linux, you can follow these steps: